-With the exception of the Bancroft volume and some sections of Roberts's Comprehensive History, most of our Latter-day Saint histories and the monographs which have been written from them, represent what might be called "documentary histories."
-They attempt to give an account of the important events of the past without critical analysis or interpretation.
-They depend, essentially, on the statements of participants and observers, whose testimonies have been excerpted and combined, with due regard for their trustworthiness, and "compiled" into a narrative.
+account of the important events of the past without critical analysis or interpretation, and they depend, essentially, on the statements of participants and observers whose testimonies have been excerpted and combined, with due regard for their trustworthiness, and "compiled" into a narrative.
 Some of the histories have been written to prove a theological thesis, such as that the Lord looked after the Saints, punished them when disobedient, and frustrated their enemies.
-They have dealt primarily with the externals of the events which transpired, and have not concerned themselves with the internals - the underlying motives or thoughts of those who made the actions happen.
-Above all, our historians were perhaps unduly respectful of certain authorities, placing credence in accounts that should have been subjected to critical analysis.
+They have dealt primarily with the externals of the events which transpired, and have not concerned themselves with the internals, i.e., the underlying motives or thoughts of those who made the actions happen.
+Above all, our historians were perhaps unduly respectful of certain authorities, placing credence in accounts which should have been subjected to critical analysis.